A new Centre for Oxford

 Creating a world-class Centre for the Humanities

-- Major new performances venues, including a 500-seat concert hall, a 250-seat theatre and a 100-seat Black Box lab for experimental performance.
+- Major new performances venues, including a 500-seat concert hall, a 250-seat theatre and a 100-seat Black Box space for experimental performance.
 Local cultural organisations will be invited to perform in these spaces through existing and new partnerships with Oxford researchers.

 - Exhibitions, lectures and performances which bring Oxford’s research to wide audiences.